chennaijc/.github/profile/README.md

 * Programs must be written for people to read, and only incidentally for machines to execute. ― Harold Abelson,
 * Coding like poetry should be short and concise. ― Santosh Kalwar
 * Clean code always looks like it was written by someone who cares. — Robert C. Martin
+* I'm not a great programmer; I'm just a good programmer with great habits. ― Kent Beck

 👩‍💻 Useful resources